-There is some evidence to support a switch from intravenous to oral antibiotics early in patients who show an improvement after a short iv course.
+There is some evidence to support a switch from intravenous to oral antibiotics early in patients who show an improvement after a short IV course.
 Oral therapy alone may be possible from the start of treatment in those without systemic inflammatory response or renal failure.
-Oral Ciprofloxacin /Ofloxacin , Co-amoxiclav , and oral 3rd generation cephalosporins demonstrated non-inferiority when compared to iv therapies.
-Oral Ofloxacin was compared with iv Cefotaxime in 123 patient with uncomplicated SBP (no encephalopathy, renal failure, vomiting, ileus, shock or GI haemorrhage) - no difference in the number of deaths, resolution of SBP or presence of adverse effects was seen.
-Two 3rd generation cephalosporins were compared in 38 patients - oral cefixime vs iv ceftriaxone, but no significant differences were found for any of the outcomes provided.
-No difference in effectiveness or mortality was demonstrated when oral Ciprofloxacin was compared to iv Ciprofloxacin in 80 cirrhotic patients with SBP.
+Oral Ciprofloxacin /Ofloxacin , Co-Amoxiclav (Amoxicillin-Clavulanate) , and oral 3rd generation cephalosporins demonstrated non-inferiority when compared to IV therapies.
+Oral Ofloxacin was compared with IV Cefotaxime in 123 patient with uncomplicated SBP (no encephalopathy, renal failure, vomiting, ileus, shock or GI haemorrhage) - no difference in the number of deaths, resolution of SBP or presence of adverse effects was seen.
+Two 3rd generation cephalosporins were compared in 38 patients - oral Cefixime vs. IV Ceftriaxone , but no significant differences were found for any of the outcomes provided.
+No difference in effectiveness or mortality was demonstrated when oral Ciprofloxacin was compared to IV Ciprofloxacin in 80 cirrhotic patients with SBP.

 Recommendation: Switch to oral antimicrobials should be considered when patients are clinically improving, afebrile and inflammatory markers falling.
 [Evidence level C]

 If patients have been commenced on Piperacillin/tazobactam then oral Co-Amoxiclav (Amoxicillin-Clavulanate) 625mg 8-hourly is appropriate for oral switch unless culture results indicate otherwise.
 [Evidence level B]

 |Please contact Microbiology if the patient is not responding to the recommended antimicrobial regimens.|